 The port of Escommes

-Escommes is on the summit of the canal on the Saone side.
+Escommes is at the summit of the canal on the Saone side.
 It is a hamlet and belongs to the village of Maconge.
-This once-busy canal port is now a sleepy place with very little activity, no shops and not even a cafe.
+This once-busy canal port is now a very sleepy place with little activity, no shops and not even a cafe.
 You may encounter a few cyclists or fishermen and maybe another barge.

-Whichever, as you pass through lock number 1 at Escommes, prepare your navigation papers, as they will be requested if you want to pass through the tunnel, and make sure you have working navigation lights, life-jackets etc.
+As you pass through lock number 1 at Escommes, prepare your navigation papers, they will be requested if you want to pass through the tunnel, and make sure you have working navigation lights, life jackets etc.

 The port is a very calm place to stay (a preferred place for the local carp fishermen).
-The mooring on the left side are deep and there is water and bollards.
+The mooring on the left side is deep and there is fresh water and bollards.

 A wonderful luxury barge moored at the port of Escommes in October, the crew are cleaning the hull and preparing for the next cruise.

 River Saône: 9 locks to PK 163.5.
 If you cruise downstream towards the River Saône (southwards) then there is a small flight of locks to the picturesque village of Vandenesse en Auxois and a very handy deep-water mooring port.